 In addition, all first year fellows participate in the Quality in Leadership (QuIL) program.
 This program is an in-depth, mentored program that provides structured training in leadership, quality and process improvement research.
 Fellows work as a team with faculty mentors and quality improvement experts to solve real problems in medicine.

-To ensure comprehensive scholarship training, all second year fellows are also expected to participate in a 3-month, faculty mentored, writing workshop.
-Fellows meet every other week to learn the art of written scientific communication and to improve their writing and peer review skills.
+To ensure comprehensive scholarship training, all fellows are also expected to participate in a faculty mentored writing workshop.
+Fellows learn the art of written scientific communication to improve their writing and peer review skills.
 Fellows are expected to submit at least one manuscript for publication as a part of this curriculum.